Drinking Water Filter

 Do I Need a Drinking Water Filter?

 In Milwaukee, our drinking water is treated to reduce the risk of lead getting into our drinking water, but some older homes still have water pipes, called service lines, that bring water into their homes, or pipes made of lead inside their homes.
-The City of Milwaukee Health Department recommends that families who live in homes with lead service lines and who have children under the age of 6, pregnant, or breastfeeding women in the home take additional steps to further reduce their risk of lead exposure, including using a drinking water filter.
+The City of Milwaukee Health Department recommends that families who live in homes with lead service lines and who have children under the age of 6, pregnant women, women who may become pregnant, and breastfeeding women in the home take additional steps to further reduce their risk of lead exposure, including using a drinking water filter certified to remove lead.
 This is especially important for infants who drink formula made with tap water.

 What Filters Remove Lead?